duc2k1/duc2k1.github.io/README.md

 - Dear Ms.Wilson
 - I hope this email finds you well
 - With reference to our previous meeting.
-I would like to send you the quotation of our fingerprint dorr locks
+I would like to send you the quotation of our fingerprint door locks
 - The prices of all models are stated in the detailed quotation attached below
 - With reference to our previous meeting.
-I would like to send you the quotation of our fingerprint door lokcs
+I would like to send you the quotation of our fingerprint door locks
 - The prices of all models are stated in the detaild quotation attached below
 - For further information, please contact me via email or at 0326861356
 - I'm looking goward to hearing from you